alexa-ngo/RunSpeechToTextTool/README.md

 gcc demux_decode.c -I /usr/include/ffmpeg -lavcodec -lavutil -lavformat -o demux_decode
 ./demux_decode your_input.wav z-audio
 ```
-^ The Dream.mp4 above works that is in the same file directory.

-2. Play the z-audio file to ensure it works
+2. Play the z-audio file to ensure that there is an output with a black screen.
 ```
 ffplay -f f32le -ar 44100 z-audio
 ```

 3. Convert the audio file to a .wav file.

-Have the wav file follow the command required by Whisper.
-The purpose is to slow down the
+The wav file is required to follow the command structure required by Whisper.
-rate of sound.
+The purpose is to slow down the rate of sound.
+We then have to go to the directory where Whisper is installed to run it.
 ```
 ffmpeg -f f32le 16000 -ac 2 -i your_input.wav z-audio-output.wav
 ```